 As an engineer you address the key issues we face today, like access to clean water, sustainable energy systems, waste management, recycling and environmental pressures.
 The Bachelor of Engineering (Honours) prepares you for a rewarding career in engineering.
-It's accredited by Engineering New Zealand, and prepares you for Engineering New Zealand membership.
+It's accredited by Engineering New Zealand3, and prepares you for Engineering New Zealand membership.
 You learn to formulate models and analyse, predict and monitor engineering systems - essential skills in professional engineering.
 Through engineering projects and other practical papers you have plenty of opportunities to apply what you have learnt in class.
-Our strong industry partnerships with companies like Fisher & Paykel, Beca, Opus, Spark and Contact Energy help you gain valuable workplace experience as part of your study.